theHilkiah/user-manager/readme.md

     php artisan serve --port=8888

 ### Summary

-Copy the following chunk of code and run (paste) it where you want to create this application
+Copy the following chunk of code and run (paste) it where you want to create this application:

     mv user-manager user-manager-copy || true &&
     git clone https://github.com/theHilkiah/user-manager.git &&